How to get touch with us over the festive period

 What does this mean in practice?

 Whilst trade marks must meet stringent registrability criteria, the IPO will not automatically reject trade marks that do not qualify unless there are obvious defects.
-Instead, the IPO expects third parties to oppose or invalidate trade marks which do not meet the registrability criteria (or those which infringe your earlier rights).
+Instead, the IPO expects third parties to oppose or invalidate trade marks that do not meet the registrability criteria (or those which infringe your earlier rights).
 What this means in practice is that trying to enforce your intellectual property rights in a weak mark may leave you vulnerable and open to litigation, including trade mark opposition and invalidation, especially when you attempt to sue for trade mark infringement.

 A trade mark is a powerful means to communicate a company’s brand identity to the public.
 A distinctive trade mark maximizes the effectiveness of this and greatly contributes to the value of the brand.